Wuhai: Transportation

 Wuhai Airport was opened to air traffic in December 2003.
 It is located 15 kilometers north of Wuhai city and is classified as a 3C-level flight zone.
 The terminal building covers an area of 12,500 square meters.
 The airport currently operates routes to Hohhot, Beijing, Xi'an, Guangzhou, Shanghai, Baotou, Yulin, Yinchuan, Taiyuan, Haikou, Ordos, Shijiazhuang, Hangzhou, and Chengdu.

 Cuisine

 Wuhai's dining scene consists of numerous small bars and restaurants, catering for a range of Chinese, Mongolian and western cuisines.
-Popular dining choices are:
+Popular dishes include: